Preventing a Crisis: 9 Ways to Protect Corporate Data When an Employee Leaves

 The use of company-owned mobile devices as well as the BYOD (Bring Your Own Device) trend have caused considerable headaches for IT professionals.
 Whether a laptop or tablet is provided to an employee by your company or they use their own personal smartphone or laptop for work related activities, the use of Mobile Device Management (MDM) technology to access, manage and wipe those devices is essential.

-The use of employee owned devices for work related activities raises some legal and ethical concerns.
+- MDM for Employee-Owned Devices: The use of employee-owned devices for work-related activities raises some legal and ethical concerns.
 On the one hand, you want employees to be productive and use the tools with which they feel most comfortable, but it is critical for you to control how business data is used, stored and shared on any personal device without interfering with private information or applications.
 And, do you even know how many employee-owned devices are being used company-wide?
 Employees are hesitant to let anyone within your organization search and gain access to their personal devices which may include things like private financial records, personal photos, health information or contact information for family and friends.
-Implementing an MDM solution which enables you to access and wipe only company data, but not personal data, is key.
+Implementing an MDM solution that enables you to access and wipe only company data, but not personal data, is key.
 Employee education on how personal mobile devices will be managed by you and that you are looking out for their best interest is also a critical component.

 Whether an employee is asked to leave or leaves on their own, data can be lost in a number of different ways.
 It is critical that you put proactive policies in place to protect your company’s electronic assets throughout the life of your employees’ tenure at the company.
 Mitigating data loss from the beginning will minimize risk and help ensure that you are not scrambling at the end as your employee walks out the door.